-Located near one of the busiest squares and overlooking one of the most congested bridges in Cairo, the new Arpu Plus office is in the center of everything; including noise and visual pollution.
-We therefore had to create an environment conducive to work for an Arpu Plus development team that would both relax and motivate.
-With that in mind, the concept of working in the middle of the lush serene green Nile banks came to be.
+Located in one of the most congested parts of the city, both visually and audibly, it was imperative to create an environment that was not only conducive to work, but also calming.
+With that in mind, the concept of working in the middle of the lush greenery of the Nile banks came to be.

-After designing the “midnight sun media center,” I really wanted to take advantage of large-scale photography in a big way.
-The photographs had to be relaxing and authentic, but they could not take away unnecessary space.
-The mdf clad walls surrounding the large workspace were therefore the perfect solution; aligned with the windows, back lit and easy to adhere the photography onto.
+In this project I decided to play around with large-scale photography as a design motif.
+The photographs I would use had to be serene and original; they could not take up unnecessary space either.
+The MDF clad walls surrounding the large workspace were therefore the perfect solution; aligned with the windows and back lit, it was easy to adhere the photography onto.

-Choosing the space to photograph was the next step.
-Working with the awesome photographer Ahmad Emad at two locations, he was able to compile the photographs to make us feel like we are in the middle of one vast green space overlooking the Nile.
+Choosing the location to photograph was the next step.
+Working with the awesome photographer Ahmad Emad at two spots, he was able to compile the photographs and make it feel like as though we are in the middle of one vast green space overlooking the Nile.

-With such brilliant imagery, everything else in the space had to be neutral and maintain the calmness.
-This also included a strict adherence to color code; black, white and grey were only used.
-The clean lines and the materials of the mosaico floors are as fitting with the photography as they are both natural and durable.
-To minimize noise, high traffic areas were covered in tiled carpets that work well with the mosaico.
+With such brilliant imagery, everything else in the space had to be neutral and maintain a strict color code of white, black and gray.
+Natural and durable, the clean lines and style of the mosaico floors complement the photography well.
+To minimize noise, high traffic areas were covered in tiled carpets.

-The furniture also had to be minimal; all designs are straight lines with the exception of all legs.
-For example, using the ‘a’ from Arpu’s logo to incorporate a little corporate subtlety into the space, the desks become modern and highly functional.
-The metal not only supports the counter, it also supports all the under-desk storage.
-The white legs contrasts wonderfully with the black drawers and counters.
-Also, each employee has his/her own ubiq network and power access points.
+The furniture is also minimal, where designs are straight lined with the exception of the legs.
+Using the ‘A’ from Arpu’s logo for the base, I was able to subtly incorporate the brand identity while adding functionality to the design.
+The metal not only supports the counter, it also supports the under-desk storage.
+Meanwhile the white finish of the legs contrasts wonderfully with the black drawers and counters.
+For convenience, each employee has his/her own ubiq network and power access points.

-With larger spaces, the management rooms offer window seating for employees to work or relax, and extra storage throughout.
-Though the photographs are gorgeous, I didn’t want all the rooms to look the same.
-The management and brainstorming rooms therefore had images of bright blue skies on the ceiling.
-Again, I used this opportunity to play with both direct and indirect lighting.
+The management rooms offer window seating for employees to work or relax and extra storage throughout.
+Though the photographs are gorgeous, I didn’t want all the rooms to look the same, so the management and brainstorming rooms were fitted with images of bright blue skies on the ceiling.
+I used this opportunity to play with both direct and indirect lighting.

-The kitchen is another way to incorporate informal meeting rooms.
-With 3 standing tables, employees can eat, chitchat or have a meeting.
-The frosted glass panels near it serve as brainstorming walls, while the frosted glass in middle “island” helps divide the space but not stop the light.
+The kitchen is another option for informal meetings.
+With three standing tables, employees can eat, chitchat or have a quick meeting.
+The frosted glass panels nearby serve as brainstorming walls, while the frosted glass in middle of the ‘island’ helps divide the space without affecting the light.

-The bathrooms here bring in the colors and materials used throughout the office in a more graphic way.
-The strong black repeated rectangular shapes house partitions, glass, mirrors and even hold the bathroom accessories.
+The bathrooms use the same colors and materials as the rest of the office, but in a more graphic way.
+Bold and black, the repeated rectangular shapes house partitions, glass, mirrors and also hold bathroom accessories.